y-srinivas/wordsmith/README.md

 ## Setup

 Simply open the `index.html` file in a modern web browser to play the game.
 No installation or special setup required!

+Alternatively, you can play the live version hosted on GitHub Pages: https://y-srinivas.github.io/wordsmith/

 ## Browser Compatibility